What are the best whey protein alternatives?

 Written by Jack Schrupp and reviewed by Ella McGonagle, M.S.
 Nutrition

 drink wholesome makes the best whey protein alternatives.
 They are dairy-free, additive-free, and made with real foods, not protein isolates – 99% of supplements fail to meet at least one of these criteria.
 This makes them perfect for people with gut issues and sensitive stomachs, as well as for people just looking to boost their protein intake without the processing and added junk.
-If you suffer from lactose intolerance or IBS, or cannot eat dairy, order samples to see if our protein powder is right for you.
+If you suffer from lactose intolerance or IBS, or if you cannot eat dairy, order samples to see if our whey protein alternatives are right for you.

 “If you have a sensitive gut, you need simple ingredients.”